publiccodeyml/publiccode.yml/schema.md

 of country-specific sections.

-All country-specific sections are prefixed with the two-letter ISO 639-1 country code, followed by a dash (`-`), followed by the section name.
+All country-specific sections are prefixed with the two-letter ISO 639-1 country code, followed by an underscore (`_`), followed by the section name.
-For instance `it-pianotriennale` is a section declaring compliance to the Italian digital transformation plan.
+For instance `it_pianoTriennale` is a section declaring compliance to the Italian digital transformation plan.

 Notice that country-specific keys within international sections are